-Saïd Abu-Kaud is a Canadian international development advisor and principal of Sai Associates.
+Saïd Abu-Kaud is a Canadian international development advisor.
 His expertise in development and mentoring was cultivated over many years of international work, chiefly with the United Nation’s Development Programme (UNDP).

 He started his career in 2005 serving the UNDP in Iraq.
 After the invasion he worked with the poverty eradication unit on infrastructure rehabilitation, institution building, and income generation projects serving the most vulnerable communities in Basra, Muthana, and Thi Qar.

 Throughout his career with the UN, Saïd served in Iraq, Kuwait, and New York and held positions in HR, Operations, and Programme/Policy.
 These experiences strengthened his resolve to serve the values embodied by the blue flag and to work towards a peaceful world governed by the rule of law and serviced by a more humane diplomacy.

 Saïd studied Public Affairs & Management at Northeastern University.
 He also holds a Postgraduate Certificate in Innovation Management & Entrepreneurship from HEC in Paris.
 Saïd was born in Kuwait and raised in Canada.
 He is fluent in Arabic and English.
 He is married to internationalist and humanitarian Constance Milstein and they reside in New York, NY and Washington, D.C.